MahanHomayouniAria/MahanHomayouniAria/README.md

 - 💞️ I’m looking to collaborate on khurshid Programin Team
 - 📫 How to reach me ("mahanhomayouniaria@gmail.com")
 - 🏃 I,m in karate Shotokan and judo
-- 👌 Iوm a WordPress expert
+- 👌 I,m a WordPress expert

 <!---
 MahanHomayouniAria/MahanHomayouniAria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.